Organic solutions for effective cabbage worm control in home gardens.

 The imported cabbageworm (1-1/4 inch long) is velvety green in color and has many short fine hairs and faint yellow strips down its side and back.
 Adults are white or pale yellow butterflies (1-2 inch wingspan) with three or four black spots on their wings.
 They are frequently noticed fluttering about the garden from early spring to late fall.

-Cabbageworm Control: While this insect has many natural enemies, including predatory beetles, spiders, yellow jackets, lacewing and parasitic wasps, it is often an annual garden pest that requires attention.
+While this insect has many natural enemies, including predatory beetles, spiders, yellow jackets, green lacewing and parasitic wasps, it is often an annual garden pest that requires attention.
 Protect plants with floating row covers to prevent adults from laying eggs.
 Use pheromone traps to determine the main flight period for moths, then release trichogramma wasps to destroy eggs.
-As soon as damage is noticed (large irregular holes in leaves, fecal pellets on plants and ground), begin handpicking caterpillars and spray Dipel Dust (Bt-kurstaki) or Monterey Garden Insect Spray (Spinosad).
-Use botanical insecticides only as a last resort.
+As soon as damage is noticed (large irregular holes in leaves, fecal pellets on plants and ground), begin handpicking caterpillars and apply Garden Dust (Bt-kurstaki) or Monterey Garden Insect Spray (Spinosad).
+Botanical insecticides – derived from plants which have insecticidal properties — have fewer harmful side effects and break down more quickly in the environment than synthetic chemicals.
+However, they are still toxic and should only be used after other least-toxic options have been tried.
 After harvest, till under garden debris to destroy overwintering pupae before adults emerge in early spring.